-Flat-rate cards: predictable baseline value
+Flat-rate cards:

 The flat-rate versus category-card debate is really a decision about your spending concentration and your willingness to manage complexity.
-Before choosing, review the cluster pillar: Cash Back Strategy: 1 Card vs 2 Cards vs 3 Cards.
+Before choosing, review the Cash Back Strategy: 1 Card vs 2 Cards vs 3 Cards.

-Flat-rate setups are straightforward.
+Flat-rate cards offer predictable baseline value.
 Every eligible purchase generally earns the same baseline reward rate, which simplifies planning and reduces operational mistakes.
+They are especially effective when spending is broad and not concentrated in one or two categories.

 - Category definitions